 A recent study of currency-hedged foreign equity funds by Raymond Kerzérho provides some explanations for why these funds tend to perform worse than we expect.
 This reduced performance is called “tracking error”.
 I believe this is related to the fact that businesses have inherent value independent of currencies.

-Both Larry MacDonald and Canadian Capitalist have given good overviews of this report, but I want to focus in on just one source of tracking error.
+Canadian Capitalist gave a good overview of this report, but I want to focus in on just one source of tracking error.